perfsonar/docs/release_candidates/4.1b1/_sources/psconfig_pscheduler_agent.txt

     psconfig remote delete "https://10.0.0.1/example.json"

 The command accepts only a URL and will remove the agent's pointer to that template.
-Within 60 seconds of adding that command, the agent will run and begin canceling any tasks from the removed template that it was responsible for creating.
+Within 60 seconds of executing that command, the agent will run and begin canceling any tasks from the removed template that it was responsible for creating.

 .. note:: The ``psconfig remote`` command is also the command used by the :doc:`MaDDash agent <psconfig_maddash_agent>` to manage remote templates.
 If you have both agents installed on the same system, then any ``psconfig remote`` command will affect both agents by default.
 If you'd only like a command to apply to the pScheduler agent then add the ``--agent pscheduler`` option.
 Run ``psconfig remote --help`` for full details.